lukaskreibig/trainchartschedule/README.md

 ## Installation

-Warning: Only the Local Development Version on the 'nodegtfs' branch will run out of the box without a proper postgres setup.
+Warning: Only the local development version on the 'nodegtfs' branch will run out of the box without a proper postgres setup.
+The postgres version is more up-to-date and has unit tests for components.

 ```bash
 # Clone the repository: